gbmhunter/blog/content/electronics/components/sensors/inertial-measurement-units-imus/index.md

 The accelerometers usually exploit the Coriolis effect and a capacitor sensor to measure the angular rate in a axis.

-Some IMU's negate the temperature drift by measuring their own temperature and performing self-compensation for these errors.
+Some IMUs negate the temperature drift by measuring their own temperature and performing self-compensation for these errors.

 ## Performance